Keeping your mouth in pristine health

 Keeping your mouth clean requires a rigorous at home care routine and professional hygiene appointments with the team at John Street Dental.
 This is your best defence against the development of decay, gum disease or gingivitis and periodontitis and other dental disorders.

-Our friendly hygienists can offer you some great advice about good oral hygiene and the techniques best for your mouth, demonstrating the most effective brushing, flossing or other techniques designed for your individual needs.
+Our friendly dentists can offer you some great advice about good oral hygiene and the techniques best for your mouth, demonstrating the most effective brushing, flossing or other techniques designed for your individual needs.

 There’s more to brushing than scrubbing